verilog-to-routing/vtr-verilog-to-routing/doc/src/yosys+odin/dev_guide/contributing.rst

 	# Make name convention more readable
 	autoname;
-	# Translate processes to entlist components such as MUXs, FFs and latches
+	# Translate processes to netlist components such as MUXs, FFs and latches
 	procs; opt;
 	# Extraction and optimization of finite state machines
 	fsm; opt;